-Diabetes prescriptions are costing the NHS in England more than £1 billion a year, according to new figures from NHS Digital, up by almost three quarters from a decade ago.
+Diabetes prescriptions cost the NHS in England more than £1 billion a year, according to new figures from NHS Digital.
+This is up by almost three quarters from a decade ago.

 The total cost of the prescriptions has risen significantly – by more than £422 million – in the last 10 years.